Optical Image Profiler (OIP)

 - Visible images of in situ soils - provide an additional line of evidence for soil characterization.
 Qualitative assessments of grain size and soil color can be made to improve the site conceptual model.

-- Adaptability - Cascade’s OIP team arrives on site with Membrane Interface Probe (MIP) tool capability and can easily switch to that system to delineate dissolved phase impacts.
+- Adaptability - Cascade’s OIP team arrives on-site with the Membrane Interface Probe (MIP) tool capability and can easily switch to that system to delineate dissolved phase impacts.
 Our full suite of HRSC tools can be mobilized to help you solve complex site investigation problems.

 - Simplicity - Cascade can seamlessly switch over to more conventional investigation tools such as soil borings and groundwater screen point samplers as desired to collect confirmatory data.